-This is a question we get asked almost on a daily basis: How big of a print can I make with a image that was taken by a 8, 10, or 12 megapixel camera?
-The answer is two fold.
+This is a question we get asked almost on a daily basis: How big of a print can I make with an image that was taken by an 8, 10, or 12-megapixel camera?
+The answer is twofold.
 Yes, there are limitations of each camera and the maximum file it will produce, in turn limiting the size enlargement you can produce without showing any file loss.
 However, the other factor to consider is the viewing distance of your print.

 |Print size (125 DPI)||16×24||18.4″ x 27.6″||20.5″ x 30.9″||22.7″ x 33.9″||24.3″ x 36.7″||26.1″ x 39.2″||27.6″ x 41.7″||29.2″ x 43.8″||30.7″ x 46.1″|

 If necessary you can push your file larger than those restrictions, often with amazing results.
 Typical areas that will show file loss first are large areas of one color or gradients, like a sky.
 The gradient may not transition smoothly and start to band, or you may see pixel noise in parts of the sky.
 Other things to keep an eye out for are halos.
 Those can usually be seen in places where the detail of an image meets a large area of gradient, like the horizon line of a landscape image.
 Most of these can be caught on screen.
 Remember to zoom in and view your image close to look for any artifacts.
 If you can see it on screen, you will see it on the print.

 There are also several software applications available that can optimize your file for output, like Genuine Fractals.
 The thing to remember when using software like this is that it will not fill in the detail of your image.
 What it does do an amazing job at is making the transition from a small to a large image smoother.
 Instead of the jagged pixel lines left over from an overly stretched file, it will fill in the dots so to speak, and keep the lines more even.